 So you want to CODO to Biochemistry...

 Before you begin the CODO (Change of Degree Objective) process, it is important to understand what is required to graduate with a degree in Biochemistry.
 Spend some time investigating our major.
 Our website is a good place to start.
 You will want to understand the required curriculum.
-Core courses in the biochemistry program of study are CHM 115, 116, 255, 256; BIOL 231; BCHM 361, 462 and 463.
-Students wishing to CODO to biochemistry must have earned grades of C- or better in CHM 115 and 116.
-Biochemistry students are expected to earn grades of C- or better in all core courses.
+Core courses in the biochemistry program of study are CHM 115, 116, 255, 256; BIOL 231; BCHM 361, 462.
+Students wishing to CODO to biochemistry must have earned a grade of C- or better in CHM 115 (or CHM 12901), and must have a cumulative GPA of 2.75 or higher in at least 12 credits at Purdue University.
+Biochemistry students are expected to earn grades of C- or better in all core courses that they have taken.